MAP Violation: Top Tips for Preventing Pricing Violations

 Monitoring for price violations is critical to your long-term success as an ecommerce brand.
 Protecting your price doesn't just benefit you.
 It serves your customers and your sellers, too.

 Visualping is an easy-to-use website monitoring tool that can track price changes, in real-time, amongst your resellers for you.
-The user dashboard makes it easy to view pierce change alerts all in one spot, and to go back and view changes over time to detect any patterns and associations.
+The user dashboard makes it easy to view price change alerts all in one spot, and to go back and view changes over time to detect any patterns and associations.

 With Visualping, MAP monitoring is made much more manageable.